 Goal of Hot Leads: Multi-line & Referrals.
 In order to grow a mega agency, you need to have high retention and high value per customer.
 This is achieved through multi-lining.
 If they have auto only, you are constantly marketing for home or renters.
 If they have home and auto, you are constantly marketing for life insurance.
 And so on.

 Key Strategy: A lot of the people who “like” your agency Facebook page will be current clients (hot leads).
 You don’t want to talk about getting “new” quotes only on your page, because a lot of these people reading are established long-term clients.
 You’ll see better results if you promote your referral rewards program and stress multi-line savings!
-(This is what our Platinum Content package focuses on.)
+(This is what our Mega Posts package focuses on.)

 Does this segmentation make sense to you?
 Basically we are separating every local person in town into 3 categories.
 People who don’t know you (cold), people who know you, but don’t do business with you (warm), and current clients (hot).
 Each of these three groups has a goal and your marketing will always fall into one of these categories.